centrifugal/centrifugo/misc/release/notes.md

 No backwards incompatible changes here.

-Fixes:

-* Fix subscription cleanup on client close.
-Addresses one more problem found in [this report](https://github.com/centrifugal/centrifugo/issues/486).
+Improvements:

+* Introducing a [granular proxy mode](https://centrifugal.dev/docs/server/proxy#granular-proxy-mode).
+Some background can be found in [#477](https://github.com/centrifugal/centrifugo/issues/477).

+This release is built with Go 1.17.3.